Mamata Banerjee to address anti-CAA rally in North Kolkata at 1 pm

 Mamata Banerjee directs dist officials to provide food, water to stranded passengers

-Hitting out at the Trinamool Congress dispensation over advertisements against the NRC and the citizenship law, Governor Jagdeep Dhankhar said it is unconstitutional and a head of government can't use public money for such campaigns.
+Hitting out at the Trinamool Congress dispensation over advertisements against the NRC and the citizenship law, Governor Jagdeep Dhankhar said it is unconstitutional and ahead of government can't use public money for such campaigns.
 Incidents of violence, loot and arson were reported from Nadia, Birbhum, North 24 Parganas, South 24 Parganas and Howrah districts, police said.

 In Amdanga area of North 24 Parganas and Nadia's Kalyani, agitators blocked thoroughfares, setting logs on fire.
 Shops were also ransacked and people burned tyres in Deganga in North 24 Parganas.
 Train services were hit in South 24 Paraganas as protesters blocked tracks near Nungi and Akra stations, which were also ransacked.
 Similar protests were reported from Domjur of Howrah district, and parts of Burdwan and Birbhum, with agitators taking out rallies and raising slogans against the Modi government.
 In Malda district, protestors ransacked Bhaluka railway station and staged a road and rail blockade at Sagardighi.